leoshaw/provision/README.md

 # Provision

-Bootstraps a server by installing puppet and creating a deployer user with sudo
+Bootstraps a server by installing puppet and creating a deployer user with sudo Note that after creating the provisioning user, ssh login as root will be disabled, as will password authentication

 ## Pre-requisites

 1. Linux server using apt for package management, with puppet available from the repo
-2. Ability to ssh onto the target server (username doesn't matter, as it can be supplied to the bootstrap script)
+2. Ability to ssh onto the target server as a user with root (username doesn't matter, as it can be supplied to the bootstrap script)

 ## Bootstrap